Hands down, one of the most significant pain points for our clients is developing and sticking to a consistent social media strategy.

 Social media, regardless of the platform, is not a microphone for self-promotion.
 While it’s tempting to blast your latest offers, promotions, and new amenities across each channel, this “interruptive” promotion is not always effective.
 There’s a time and a place for promotional content, and that time accounts for about 20% of your feed.

 Overall, 20% of your shared content should focus on you, while the remaining 80% should be about your audience and what interests them.
-For example, share information about restaurant happy hours, how-to articles, resident contests, and more.
-Take this 80% opportunity to be a resource, a thought-leader, and a value-add for your residents.
+Take this 80% opportunity to be a resource, a thought-leader, and a value-add for your customers.

 At Criterion.B, we refer to this rule as the “cocktail party methodology.”
 When you arrive at a cocktail party, what do you do?
 Most people walk up to a small group of people and ask about them: their names, their work, where they live.
 You ask follow up questions to get to know them and seek out common interests.